lyndonb-bq/tinkerpop/gremlin-go/README.md

  under the License.

 -->

 # Getting Started

+## Building the Source Code

+If you would like to build the source code, you can do so with

+### Testing with Docker

+Docker allows you to test the driver without installing any dependencies.
+The following command can be used to run docker:

+`docker-compose up --exit-code-from integration-tests integration-tests`

+### Building Directly

+To build the driver you must install `go`.
+The following command can be used to build the driver:
+`go build <path to source code>`

+### Using the Linter and staticcheck

+Before generating a pull request, you should manually run [go vet][https://pkg.go.dev/cmd/vet] and [staticcheck][https://staticcheck.io] and correct any errors.

+`go vet` is installed when you install go, and can be run with `go vet <path to source code>`.

+Please review the [staticcheck documentation][https://staticcheck.io/docs/getting-started] for more details on installing staticcheck. `staticcheck` can be run with `staticcheck <path to source code>`.

 ### Prerequisites

 * `gremlin-go` requires Golang 1.17 or later, please see [Go Download][go] for more details on installing Golang.